merenlab/merenlab.org/courses/PFLS/index.md

 echo "ATCGATCGCG" | awk '{gc_count += gsub(/[GgCc]/, "", $1)} END {print gc_count}'
 ```

-But of course what you want is GC-content, which essentiall is the percentage of GC bases to _all_ bases.
+But of course what you want is GC-content, which essentially is the ratio of GC bases to _all_ bases.

 The solution is [here](solutions/EXC-003), and usual, we will go through it together once you are done.